-Most of the degree programs require degree candidates to take an oral examination in the last term of residence.
+Some graduate degree programs require degree candidates to take an oral examination in the semester of program completion.
+The oral examination is scheduled by the candidate through the graduate advisor.
+The content for the oral examination should reflect the entire program of study.
+All oral examinations must be completed no later than two weeks prior to commencement, with notification of the examination and satisfactory result submitted to the Graduate College by the graduate coordinator.
 Re-examination of a candidate following an unsatisfactory oral examination is at the discretion of the examining committee and at a time and under such circumstances as they may prescribe.
-Failure to pass the final oral examination may delay a student's graduation or result in the student not receiving his or her graduate degree.
+Failure to pass the final oral examination may delay a student's graduation.